si-svt-ic/configuration_repo/kubernetes/docs/cka.md

 Solution

-	kubectl logs foo | grep -i "error file-not-found"  > /opt/KUTR00101/foo
+	k logs foo | grep -i "error file-not-found"  > /opt/KUTR00101/foo

 ## tree = 13

 Task

-	An existing Pod needs to be integrated into the Kubernetes built-in logging architecture (e.g. kubectl logs).
+	An existing Pod needs to be integrated into the Kubernetes built-in logging architecture (e.g. k logs).
 Adding a streaming sidecar container is a good and common way to accomplish this requirement.
 	Add a sidecar container named sidecar, using the busybox image, to the existing Pod big-corp-app.
 The new sidecar container has to run the following command:
 	/bin/sh -c "tail n+1 -f /var/log/big-corp-app.log"
   Use a Volume, mounted at /var/log, to make the log file big-corp-app.log available to the sidecar container.